 There will be little area between your muscle and the surface of the skin but the muscle itself will feel soft and penetrable, like a hard leather arm chair.

-Chest - Either skinny and small or if you have large pecs they will look droopy.
+Either skinny and small or if you have large pecs they may look droopy.
 Little to no vascularity or striation.

 You'll be able to get a pump.
 You'll feel it, but it will only make you look larger and slightly more striated, unlike when the muscles aren't contracted.
 You'll probably have some vascularity from the pump but it won't be as robust as it was at the point before you spilled.